mokdevel/DarcMods/DarcMissions/README.md

 string missionProfile : Directory specifying a certain conf for play.
-For example "Escapists" will result in configs under "profile\DarcMods_conf\Escapists\*" int missionStartDelay : (seconds) Time to wait before spawning the first mission. int missionDelayBetweeen : (seconds) Time delay between mission spawns. int missionCount : Maximum amount of missions (both static and dynamic) to be active at the same time. int missionFrameCycleTime : (seconds) The cycle time to manage mission spawning, deletion etc... int missionActiveTime : (seconds) Time to keep the mission active. int missionActiveTimeStatic : (seconds) Time to keep the static mission active (seconds).
+For example "Escapists" will result in configs under "profile\DarcMods_conf\Escapists\*" int missionStartDelay : (seconds) Time to wait before spawning the first mission. int missionDelayBetweeen : (seconds) Time delay between mission spawns. int missionCount : Maximum amount of missions (both static and dynamic) to be active at the same time. int staticFailLimit : How many static missions may fail, before trying a dynamic one. int missionFrameCycleTime : (seconds) The cycle time to manage mission spawning, deletion etc... int missionActiveTime : (seconds) Time to keep the mission active. int missionActiveTimeStatic : (seconds) Time to keep the static mission active (seconds).
 This typically is much longer than for dynamic.